fanyang805/fanyang.github.io/_projects/Cpp/system-monitor.markdown

 layout: page
 title: System Monitor
 description: |
- The system monitor for linux operation system.
+ The system monitor for linux operation system created using C++.
 It provides information such as cpu usage, memory usage, processes information.
 The program reads system information from various files in directories like /proc/ and /etc/, computes parameters and shows them in a graphic interface in terminal.
 img: /projects/Cpp/assets/img/system-monitor/system_monitor.png
 importance: 2
 category: Cpp